Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Introduction

 \section{Introduction}

-A static equilibrium configuration of continuum supported by surface tension is known to be well approximated by a constant-mean-curvature (CMC) surface, which extremizes the surface area for given volume and boundary conditions.
-CMC surfaces are used as mathematical models of variety of continuum, such as liquid, stars, and nucleus, to play important roles in both mathematics and physics~\cite{Kenmotsu, Capillarity}.
+A static equilibrium configuration of a continuum supported by surface tension is known to be well approximated by a constant-mean-curvature (CMC) surface, which extremizes the surface area for given volume and boundary conditions.
+CMC surfaces are used as mathematical models of a variety of continua, such as liquid drops, stars, and nuclei, to play important roles in both mathematics and physics~\cite{Kenmotsu, Capillarity}.

-One of fundamental problems on CMC surfaces is to find stable CMC surfaces which possibly have boundaries on given two parallel planes $\Pi_1$ and $\Pi_2$.
-Here, a CMC surface is said to be stable if the second variation of area for any volume-preserving variation is non-negative.
-Allowing no self-intersections of surface, it is shown that equilibrium surfaces contained in the region bounded by $\Pi_1$ and $\Pi_2$ are axially-symmetric CMC surfaces with the straight line perpendicular to $\Pi_i$ as its rotation axis, and they make contact angles $\pi/2$ with $\Pi_i \; (i=1,2)$.
-Hence these surfaces are spheres, hemispheres, parts of cylinders and unduloids~\cite{Delaunay}.
+In the three-dimensional Euclidean space ${\mathbb R}^3$, one of fundamental problems regarding CMC surfaces is to find stable CMC surfaces which possibly have boundaries on given two parallel planes $\Pi_1$ and $\Pi_2$.
+Here, a CMC surface is said to be stable if the second variation of the area for any volume-preserving variation is non-negative.
+Since only stable surfaces are stably realized in natural phenomena, it is important to judge the stability for a CMC surface, which is difficult in general.
+Allowing no self-intersections of surface, it is shown that equilibrium surfaces contained in the region bounded by $\Pi_1$ and $\Pi_2$ are axially-symmetric CMC surfaces with the straight line perpendicular to $\Pi_i$ as its rotation axis \cite{K1986} (which will be called the $z$-axis throughout this paper), and they make contact angles $\pi/2$ with $\Pi_i \; (i=1,2)$\cite[Sect.1.6]{Finn}.
+Hence these surfaces are spheres, hemispheres, parts of cylinders and unduloids~\cite{Delaunay} (Fig. \ref{fig:hz}).
 Among them, only spheres, hemispheres, and thick cylinders are stable.
-Thin cylinders and unduloids are unstable CMC surfaces, {\it i.e.}, they extremize the area but do not minimize it for given volume~\cite{Athanassennas,Vogel}.\footnote{In this paper, we are concerned with only the stability of a half period of unduloid ${\cal U}$ (from a neck to the next bulge or from a bulge to the next neck) since $m \times {\cal U} \; (m \geq 2)$ is always unstable.
+Thin cylinders and unduloids are unstable CMC surfaces, {\it i.e.}, they extremize the area but do not minimize it for a given volume~\cite{Athanassennas,Vogel}.\footnote{In this paper, we are concerned with only the stability of a half period of unduloid ${\cal U}$ (from a neck to the next bulge or from a bulge to the next neck) since $m \times {\cal U} \; (m \geq 2)$ is always unstable.
 Note that if a half period of an unduloid is stable (resp.\ unstable) between two parallel hyperplanes in ${\mathbb R}^{n+2} \; (n \in {\mathbb N})$, one period of the unduloid is stable (resp.\ unstable) in ${\mathbb R}^{n+1} \times S^1$, and {\it vice versa}.
 This is proved in Appendix~\ref{period}.} The instability of thin cylinder is known as the Plateau-Rayleigh instability~\cite{Plateau, Rayleigh} in fluid mechanics.